Bryukh/checkio-articles/best-number.md

         return i
 ```

-If you would like to read a tale for your kids, then you can take [@Juge_Ti's](http://www.checkio.org/user/Juge_Ti/) ["Secret Magic Number" short novel](http://www.checkio.org/mission/the-best-number-ever/publications/Juge_Ti/python-3/secret-magic-number/share/094f44e1f59cd2188ecaa1539f9974ca/).
-I don't want to spoiler, so you need to run this
+If you're looking for a nice story to read to the kids, then you can take on [@Juge_Ti's](http://www.checkio.org/user/Juge_Ti/) ["Secret Magic Number" short novel](http://www.checkio.org/mission/the-best-number-ever/publications/Juge_Ti/python-3/secret-magic-number/share/094f44e1f59cd2188ecaa1539f9974ca/).
+I don't want to spoil it for you, so you'll need to run the code
-if you need to know the secret number.
+if you want to know the secret number.

 [@HonzaKral](http://www.checkio.org/user/HonzaKral/) proved Sheldon's version ["Inspired by BrainF**k"](http://www.checkio.org/mission/the-best-number-ever/publications/HonzaKral/python-3/inspired-by-brainfk/share/5b57ad0090c74d6dca5a3ca6b998d17f/)